indico/indico-user-docs/user_guide/webcast_recording.md

-# DRAFT!!!!!!!!!!!!!
-How to book Webcast or simply Recording for an event in Indico.
+# How to book Webcast or simply Recording for an event in Indico.

 Go to your Indico event management page.